docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 ??? warning "Impact on disk usage of images with Rootless"

-    **NOTE:** This should not usually be a concern, but has been documented here to explain the impact of creating new user namespaces (_such as by running a container with settings like `UIDMap` that differ between runs_).
+    **NOTE:** This should not usually be a concern, but is documented here to explain the impact of creating new user namespaces (_such as by running a container with settings like `UIDMap` that differ between runs_).

     ---